 Career Options for Master’s Degree Holders in Healthcare Administration

-The top-paying industries were all outside of the conventional health facility management role that comes to mind when most of us think about health administration.
-Managers in the companies responsible for the research and development, manufacture and sale of medical technology and pharmaceutics all cracked the six-figure mark, with the pharmaceutical industry leading the way with an average salary north of $200,000:
+According to the BLS, the top-paying industries in healthcare administration were found largely outside of the clinical setting.
+Healthcare administrators overseeing companies focused on research and development, the manufacture and sale of medical technology and pharmaceutics all cracked the six-figure mark, with the pharmaceutical industry leading the way with an average salary north of $200,000:

-- Navigational, Measuring, Electromedical, and Control Instruments Manufacturing – $159,910
+- Navigational, Measuring, Electromedical, and Control Instruments Manufacturing: $158,670

-MHA graduates also go into important roles in public health services, such as with the CDC (Centers for Disease Control and Prevention) or Health Resources and Services Administration.
+MHA graduates also go into important roles in public health services, such as with the CDC (Centers for Disease Control and Prevention) or the Health Resources and Services Administration.
 These government jobs pay salaries comparable to what you would find in private sector positions.
-For those working in government, the median salary for medical and health services managers was $111,520 in 2019, according to the U.S. Bureau of Labor Statistics.
+For those working in government, the median salary for medical and health services managers was $116,380 as of May 2020, according to the BLS.

 Selecting a Master’s Program in Healthcare Administration